Tennis: Novak Djokovic's court battle begins after his visa was cancelled before the Australian Open - NZ Herald

 The world No.1 player did not appear for the online hearing held in the Federal Circuit and Family Court this afternoon but was represented by top barrister Nick Wood SC.

-The Serbian player was due to play at the Australian slam from January 17.
+The Serbian player was due to play at the Australian slam from January 17 but the Australian Border Force denied him entry to the country because he failed to meet the requirements for an exemption to Covid-19 vaccination rules.

+"The rule is very clear," Australian Prime Minister Scott Morrison told media this afternoon.
+"You need to have a medical exemption.
+He didn't have a valid medical exemption.
+We make the call at the border, and that's where it's enforced."

 Government lawyer Christopher Tran told the court there were three options open to them for the deportation of the tennis star.

-The third "pathway" available to the government was seeking to deport Djokovic before a final hearing, but not immediately.

-Wood said he did not have any instructions about this but said he was "pondering" whether there needed to be liaising with the organising officials about who would be in the competition.
+Wood said he did not have any instructions but said he was "pondering" whether there needed to be liaising with the organising officials about who would be in the competition.

 This came after Judge Anthony Kelly asked about tennis facilities at the immigration hotel where Djokovic is in.